 The Truth is we BEAT the BANKS!
-Offering Wholesale Rates and No Closing Cost Options!
+Offering Low Rates and No Closing Cost Options

 I was worried that I wouldn't be able to qualify for a loan.
 I spoke with Smart Mortgage Centers and they told me to apply on their site.
 The next day they not only qualified me but had me locked into a great rate.

 BREAKING NEWS!!!!
 “The FHA has lowered its mortgage insurance premium rates enough to save the average borrower more than $900 per year,” Obama said Thursday, adding that millions would save on mortgage payments in the coming three years.
 Call our Illinois FHA hotline now at 888-416-0920.

 *=This is only an estimate, provided for illustrative purposes only.
 Actual rates and payments may vary.
 It does not constitute a quote.

 By Louis Charbonneau and John Irish VIENNA (Reuters) - The global nuclear watchdog said on Wednesday its boss would fly to Tehran to discuss some of the last big issues that need to be resolved so that Iran and world powers can reach a breakthrough final nuclear deal by a new deadline of next week.
 Iran and six world powers gave themselves an extra week on Tuesday to reach an accord that would curb Tehran's nuclear program in exchange for relief from economic sanctions, after it became clear that a June 30 deadline would not be met.
 U.S. Secretary of State John Kerry and Iran's Foreign Minister Mohammad Javad Zarif held one-on-one talks on Wednesday.